 You can drain the residual power, as the laptop might develop an electricity clog, and you would need to drain out the excess power.
 Draining out the residual power will fix the screen if the problem arises from the internal power glitch.

 Look for an emergency rest hole in the Lenovo laptop and take a thin paper clip.
 Hold the emergency pin using the paper clip.
 Once it is off, you can turn it back on using the power button.

 First, the technician will inspect if the CMOS battery is functional before replacing it.
-The technician will unplug the Lenovo laptop from the power source and remove the Lenovo bottom shell.
+The technician will unplug the Lenovo laptop and remove the Lenovo bottom shell from the power source.
 After replacing the CMOS, you may receive error messages expected for a newly placed CMOS battery.

 Solution 2: Restart the Laptop

-If the Lenovo laptop does not turn on for the first time, you can try rerunning it.
-You should remove all the attached devices which might be impacting the laptop and restart it again.
+If the Lenovo laptop does not turn on for the first time, you can try re-running it.
+You should remove all the attached devices that might impact the laptop and restart it again.
 Thus if you can resolve the issue by restarting it, the associated peripheral prevents the screen from activating correctly.

 You should identify the peripheral impacting your device and avoid using it in the future, as it might lead to other serious issues.

 Consequently, removing all the attached accessories from the laptop is better, and using the peripherals only when needed.
 You should also vet all the attached accessories as some might have corrupt software that can harm your Lenovo laptop.

 Viruses might infect some accessories, and they could easily affect your laptop with malware leading to software issues and display problems.